Madahva/My-learning-area/javascript/DOM JS practice/readme.md

-# DOM JS Practice  - SHOPPING LIST
+# DOM Practice - JS  - SHOPPING LIST

 It is a simple shopping list in vanilla Javascript.
 It allows users to add and remove shopping items